For the highest quality printed product, we recommend the following:

 What is the size limit for each image?

-Photos must be at or below 18MB for successful upload.
-Organizing your images into folders before upload will help save time searching for the image online after.
+Photos must be at or below 25MB for successful upload.
+Organizing your images into folders before upload will help save time searching for the image in the gallery during the building process.
 If the upload stops due to an intermittent internet connection, take note of what image was uploading in the dialog box, click X (cancel) and restart the upload process from that image.